chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 First, let’s look at some statistics for loading Disqus comments on page load:

 - **37%** of an article page’s load time comes from loading Disqus
-    - This was tested on my article, [Let’s Look Back](/articles/lets-look-back/ "Let’s Look Back"), which has more (heavy) images than any of my other articles—totalling nearly *1MB* of image data—meaning that the percentage of load time dedicated to Disqus could get even higher on my more minimal articles.
+    - This was tested on my article, {% post_url 2014-02-09-lets-look-back %}, which has more (heavy) images than any of my other articles—totalling nearly *1MB* of image data—meaning that the percentage of load time dedicated to Disqus could get even higher on my more minimal articles.
 - **298kB** of data comes from Disqus’ three servers used to load comments, which isn’t a hell of a lot.
 - **40** requests are made from Disqus in order to display the comments section.